MicrosoftDocs/win32/desktop-src/WinAuto/exposing-owner-drawn-list-box-items.md

 ---
 title: Exposing Owner-Drawn List Box Items
-description: Application developers do not need to implement IAccessible to expose the items in an owner-drawn list box that has the style LBS\_HASSTRINGS because Microsoft Active Accessibility exposes the items in list boxes with this style. ms.assetid: 'd54ce297-ce8a-46c0-a86d-4acffa1eda27'
+description: Application developers do not need to implement IAccessible to expose the items in an owner-drawn list box that has the style LBS\_HASSTRINGS because Microsoft Active Accessibility exposes the items in list boxes with this style. ms.assetid: d54ce297-ce8a-46c0-a86d-4acffa1eda27 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Exposing Owner-Drawn List Box Items

-Application developers do not need to implement [**IAccessible**](iaccessible.md) to expose the items in an owner-drawn list box that has the style **LBS\_HASSTRINGS** because Microsoft Active Accessibility exposes the items in list boxes with this style.
+Application developers do not need to implement [**IAccessible**](/windows/win32/oleacc/nn-oleacc-iaccessible?branch=master) to expose the items in an owner-drawn list box that has the style **LBS\_HASSTRINGS** because Microsoft Active Accessibility exposes the items in list boxes with this style.
 The items in an owner-drawn list box with the **LBS\_HASSTRINGS** style are displayed as text.
 However, this style is also used with owner-drawn list boxes that do not display text so that the list box items are exposed by Microsoft Active Accessibility.

 To allow Microsoft Active Accessibility to expose the items in an owner-drawn list box that does not display text: